What Are The Best Book Stores In Europe

 Libreria Acqua Alta, Venice

-Venice is one of the most romantic-looking cities in Italy, and it’s also home to one of the most famous book stores in Europe.
+Venice is one of the most romantic looking cities in Italy, and it is also home to one of the most famous best book stores in Europe.
 Libreria Acqua Alta is well known for storing books in bathtubs and even a gondola.
 There are other storage places too, such as buckets and other floating vessels.
 It also features a staircase made entirely of old books on its back porch.

 With its beautiful interior, Libreria Acqua Alta in Venice is undoubtedly worth a visit and will delight any book lover.
 If you wish to have it for yourself and get lost inside, your best bet is going there as soon as it opens in the morning.